Hungarians in Romania: Historical background

 Following defeat in World War I, Austria-Hungary disintegrated.
-The ethnic Romanian elected representatives of Transylvania, Banat, Crișana, and Maramureș proclaimed Union with Romania on 1 December 1918.
+The ethnic Romanian elected their representatives for Transylvania, Banat, Crișana, and Maramureș, who proclaimed the union of their regions with Romania on 1 December 1918.
 With the conclusion of World War I and the Hungarian–Romanian War (1918-1919), the Treaty of Trianon (signed on 4 June 1920) defined the new border between the states of Hungary and Romania.
-As a result, the more than 1.5 million Hungarian minority of Transylvania found itself becoming a minority group within Romania.
+As a result, the more than 1.5 million strong Hungarian ethnic group of greater Transylvania found itself becoming a minority group within Romania.
 Also after World War I, a group of Csángó families founded a village in Northern Dobruja known as Oituz, where Hungarians still live today.